RaiQuan Gray: College career

 Gray redshirted his first year at Florida State.
 As a freshman, he averaged 3.9 points in 12.3 minutes per game.
 Gray averaged six points and 3.8 rebounds per game as a sophomore.
 He improved his conditioning in the offseason.
 On February 13, 2021, he recorded a career-high 24 points and 12 rebounds in a 92–85 win over Wake Forest.
 As a junior, Gray averaged 11.9 points, 6.4 rebounds and 2.2 assists per game, earning Third Team All-Atlantic Coast Conference honors.
 On April 2, 2021, he declared for the 2021 NBA draft, forgoing his remaining college eligibility.

 Professional career

-Long Island Nets (2021–present)
+Brooklyn / Long Island Nets (2021–2023)

 Gray was selected in the second round of the 2021 NBA draft with the 59th pick by the Brooklyn Nets.
-Gray was later included in the roster of the Brooklyn Nets for the 2021 NBA Summer League.
-On October 25, 2021, Gray was included in the training camp roster of the Long Island Nets.
+Gray was later included in the roster of the Nets for the 2021 NBA Summer League.
+On October 25, 2021, Gray was included in the training camp roster of the Long Island Nets, Brooklyn's NBA G League affiliate.

-On September 26, 2022, Gray was signed by the Brooklyn Nets who waived him at the end of training camp.
-On November 4, 2022, Gray was named to the opening night roster for the Long Island Nets.
+On September 26, 2022, Gray signed with the Brooklyn Nets, but was waived on October 15.
+On November 4, Gray was named to the opening-night roster for the Long Island Nets.

+On April 8, 2023, Gray signed a two-way contract with the Brooklyn Nets.
+On April 9 he made his NBA debut in the Nets' final regular-season game, scoring 16 points, with 9 rebounds and 7 assists.
+However, he was waived on July 18.

+San Antonio / Austin Spurs (2023–2024)

+On September 27, 2023, Gray signed with the San Antonio Spurs, but was waived two days later.
+On October 31, he joined the Austin Spurs and on March 2, 2024, he signed a two-way contract with San Antonio.

+On July 8, 2024, Gray was traded to the Chicago Bulls in a three-team trade also including the Sacramento Kings and on July 13, he was waived by the Bulls.

+AEK Athens (2024–present)

+On September 22, 2024, Gray signed with AEK Athens of the Greek Basket League.
+On August 1, 2025, Gray renewed his contract with AEK for one more season.